ItsBubbles/kupple/README.md

 # kupple
-This game is inspired off of weddlegame.com.
-We wanted to keep playing after the daily puzzle, so we decided to build off of their concept.
+This game is inspired off of [weddle](https://www.weddlegame.com).

+We enjoyed the concept of the game so much and wanted to keep playing after the daily puzzle that we decided to build off of their concept.